 - If you have a large area and a partner, assign one person to paint and the other to dab so the look will stay consistent.

-Whitewashing a brick fireplace is just as easy.
+Whitewashing a Brick Fireplace is Just as Easy.

-I’ve also used this same whitewashing technique on a brick fireplace for a home staging client.
+I’ve also used this same whitewashing technique on fireplace brick for a home staging client.
 Their living room had very little light and the dark red brick fireplace looked dirty and outdated.
 To upgrade this all-important room in selling a house, they hired me to whitewash the brick before it went on the market.

-I’ll say the brick took a lot longer than the stone with its very porous, rough texture and all of the mortar lines.
-And this brick was DARK.
+I’ll say the brick surface took a lot longer than the stone because the texture of the brick is very porous and rough.
+And also because of all of the mortar joints.
+And this original brick color was dark.
 But it still wasn’t difficult.
 And I didn’t have the luxury of going back the next day so I did the whole thing in about four hours.
-It did make a huge difference in the room so it was totally worth it!

 If you have a stone fireplace that you don’t like, have I convinced you to go for it?
 If you do, show us in the comments!

 As always, I appreciate your visit, comments, and shares here on the blog!
-I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.
+I’d love it if you also follow along with me on Pinterest, Instagram, Facebook, TikTok, and YouTube so you won’t miss any of my inspiration and ideas.

 Such a